 Family enjoying a snack-stop in the heart of the Masai Mara

 In terms of pricing, most safari camps/lodges consider anyone over 12 years of age to be an adult.
 However, please do not confuse this with minimum age restrictions or age restrictions that might apply for specific activities.
-So, children over 12 years of age generally pay adult fare.
-Very few safari camps/lodges offer discounts to children over 12 years, and even children under 12 years need to be sharing with an adult to receive a discounted rate.
+So, children over 12 years of age generally pay adult rates.
+Very few safari camps/lodges offer discounts to children over 12 years, and even children under 12 years would need to be sharing with an adult to receive a discounted rate.

 4. Children’s Activity Programs